LaPaellaMasquer/SteeringLibrary/README.md

 # MPIA Roussel Alan

 ###Installation
-Open project with Unreal Engine 5.0.3 and use Visual Studio Community 2022 to open the scripts.
+Open Steering.sln with Visual Studio Community 2022 to open the scripts to run and compile the project use Run Debug Windows Local.

 ###Controls